 We carried our own tent.
 Each day we carried all the water we would need, approximately 4L/day.
 We treated our water with iodine pills.
 Many people drank the water direct from the water sources, but after many years of hiking in the wilds of the Canadian Rockies, we erred on the safe side and treated our water.
 We carried 3L of water in our hydration packs, and 1L in a bottle, in which we added some electrolytes (Gatorade).

 We decided to lighten our load by purchasing lunch along the way from the bergeries and refuges.
 We had oatmeal for breakfast, with Starbucks instant coffee and a bit of sugar.
 For dinner we had pre-made dried dinners.
-Emily dried some food for snacks: apples, bananas and zucchini.
+Micah dried some food for snacks: apples, bananas and zucchini.
 I made Logan Bread, a dense baked product.
 Our food weighed about 16lbs each to start the trip.

 The only item we had to purchase in Corsica was fuel for our stove.
-Emily was able to purchase a compatible fuel canister for our MSR Pocketrocket at the Super U Supermarket in Calvi.
+Micah was able to purchase a compatible fuel canister for our MSR Pocketrocket at the Super U Supermarket in Calvi.
 Be careful when purchasing fuel canisters, as some European stove use a different attachment to the stove, the MSR needs a screw type canister.

 For dinners (I chose Mountain House brand), we both ate a meal labelled as a serving for two people each evening, plus three times I also ate an extra single meal on top of the double meal.
 Calories are your friend when you are hiking.